boekenbox/gitbook-beta/various/logs.md

 ### **Indicators**

-The indicators section shows all indicators as calculated by Gunbot.
+The indicators section shows all indicators as calculated by bitRage.